axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/axon-ivy-express/index.rst

 explained how you can use processes provided to you by your IT department.
 The following chapter takes you to the next level.

-:guilabel:`Axon Ivy Express`  is a module of the Axon.iy Digital Business Platform which is provided to you with the Axon Ivy Portal as well.
+:guilabel:`Axon Ivy Express`  is a module of the Axon Ivy platform which is provided to you with the Axon Ivy Portal as well.
 It enables you – as a business user – to create your own process applications and share them with your colleagues.
 These capabilities are also known as No-Code Application Platforms or Citizen Developer